 Minimally invasive dentistry - or minimally hazardous dentistry - focuses on prevention, strengthening and, as the name suggests, minimal dentist intervention.
 With the latest scientific advances, modern tools and techniques, we perform the minimal amount of treatment required in order to avoid removing more of the tooth structure than is necessary to restore it to its normal condition.

 In clinical practice, as soon as dentists cut into a tooth they have sentenced that tooth to a lifetime of being repaired, replaced and treated with progressively aggressive and costly techniques.
-At HBDS, use minimally invasive techniques for early problem detection, decay removal, and repair.
+At HBDS, we use use minimally invasive techniques for early problem detection, decay removal, and repair.
 We strive to minimise the loss of tooth structure during the restorative process, and we use long-lasting dental materials that conserve the maximum tooth structure so the need for future repairs is reduced as well.

 White or tooth-coloured fillings are dental fillings that restore and mimic the natural appearance of a tooth.
 The strength of the adhesion between the material and the tooth allows your HBDS dentist to limit the removal of tooth structure compared to traditional fillings.
 This makes conservative white fillings the most important aspect of minimal intervention and a safer and healthier alternative to traditional silver fillings.